 More than 415 million people in the world have diabetes.
-In the United States, the Center for Disease Control Center reports that more than 30.3 million Americans– 9.4 percent of the population–have diabetes.
+In the United States, the Center for Disease Control Center reports that more than 30.3 million Americans—9.4 percent of the population—suffer from diabetes.
+Topping these astounding statistics, a recent study found that diabetics are 36% more likely to develop the painful nerve entrapment condition diabetes carpal tunnel syndrome.

-On top of these astounding statistics, a recent study found that people with diabetes are 36% more likely to develop the painful nerve entrapment condition, carpal tunnel syndrome.
+Diabetics are 36% more likely to develop the painful nerve entrapment condition diabetes carpal tunnel syndrome.

 What is Carpal Tunnel Syndrome?

 Pressure on the median nerve, which runs from the upper arm down through an area called the carpal tunnel in the wrist, causes carpal tunnel syndrome (CTS) hand pain.
 Anything that irritates this nerve can also cause CTS.

 People with diabetes undergo a great many health difficulties, including fatigue, maintaining a healthy weight, as well as nerve problems called peripheral neuropathies.

 There are several ways that diabetes can trigger carpal tunnel syndrome hand pain.